fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     let subtractFive num = num - 5

 ### Namespaces
-Namespaces are simply dotted strings that prefix names.
-They are placed at the top of the file.
+Namespaces are simply dotted names that prefix other program elements to allow for further hierarchical organization.
-An inner namespace can be specified in the same file.
+All `type` and `module` elements that follow a `namespace` declaration will require an [`open`](#CodeOrganization_OpenAndAutoOpen) or to be dotted-into to access.
+If a new `namespace` is specified, all elements following will be part of the new namespace.

     namespace MyNamespace

     namespace MyNamespace.SubNamespace

-They can also be part of a module name.
+They can also be specified in a file-level [`module`](#CodeOrganization_Modules) definition, but no further `namespace` declarations may follow.

     module MyNamespace.SubNamespace.Functions

+<a name="CodeOrganization_OpenAndAutoOpen"></a>
 ### Open and AutoOpen

 The `open` keyword can be used with `module`, `namespace`, and `type`.